 Managing Your Weight

-Means making small changes, like getting more active and focusing on eating reduced calorie meals.
+Means making small changes, like getting more active and focusing on eating reduced-calorie meals.

 Managing your weight means making small changes, like getting more active and eating healthy.
 But these changes can seem tough.
 Breaking old habits and building new ones takes time.
 To help you get started, look at where you are now, set realistic goals to move toward where you want to be, and check in with your progress along the way.